Master of Arts in Social and Public Policy

 The Master of Arts in Social and Public Policy program draws students who are committed to social change, are open and often experienced.
 The program helps prepare graduates for advanced careers within government and nongovernmental settings involving public policy, advocacy, health care, human services, philanthropy, policy research and analysis, policy implementation, public administration, and community work.
 Our students can specialize in any of the following areas, including public administration, human services, health care policy, poverty alleviation, child welfare, aging and veterans services.

-Students may choose a general track or one in public administration.
+Students may choose a general concentration or one in public administration.

 Social and Public Policy is a 30-credit master’s degree program that includes 10 3-credit courses.
 There are four core courses, four elective/concentration courses, and four research-related courses that conclude with a final project.